sonya75/EvonyAmuletSpinner/README.md

 Download the zip file from the release folder and run amuletapp.exe to use it.

-When you run it, it will save the emails in a file names emaillog.txt
+When you run it, it will save the emails in a file named emaillog.txt